GalenIvanov/Animation-tests/README.md

         text-color from 25.12.5.255 to 25.12.5.0
     ]

 In the above example the multiline string is displayed character after character (mode: 'chars).
 Both character scaling and color are animated at the same time.
 Characters start  big (4 times bigger) and transparent and at the end are their normal size and dark color.
-The time offset is controled by `delay`.
+The time offset is controlled by `delay`.

 ## Stroke-path